Texas GOP advances voting bill after Democrats’ holdout ends - The Boston Globe

 For months, Texas Republicans accuse Democrats of exaggerating the bill’s impact and maintain it’s not driven by Trump’s loss, even as some have dodged questions about whether they believe the election was stolen.
 Republicans point out that the latest version would require another extra hour daily of early voting, and result in more counties offering at least 12 hours of early voting on weekdays.

-“Texas affords an immense amount of opportunity to vote,” said Republican state Rep. Andrew Murr, who is carrying the bill in the House.
+“Texas affords an immense amount of opportunity to vote,” said Republican state Representative Andrew Murr, who is carrying the bill in the House.

 Advertisement